apostrophecms/docs/docs/tutorials/rich-text-extension-deep-dive.md

 },
 ```

 The `totalCharactersCount` and `totalWordsCount` initialize these two properties for extension-specific data.
 The `generation` property is commonly used in Apostrophe components to trigger a re-render through a watcher.
 The `triggerValidation` is used to validate any input prior to insertion.
 For this extension we aren't receiving any input from the user, so we could eliminate this property.
-In your own custom editor you might need to include it.
+In your custom editor extension you might need to include it.
 Finally, we are passing a `formModifiers` property to keep track of modal styling.

 ```javascript
 props: {